Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 Short, efficient breaks

-The more familiar these are, the less energy you waste figuring them out during the climb.
+Along with a positive mindset and efficient climbing technique, these are your most powerful tools on the upper mountain.
+The more familiar they are, the less energy you waste figuring them out during the climb.

 Optional: Heat Training

 Heat exposure may help by improving cardiovascular efficiency and tolerance to stress.
-It can increase plasma volume, which supports blood flow and can make your aerobic system more efficient.
+It can increase plasma volume, which supports blood flow and may improve overall aerobic efficiency.
 It also provides a light aerobic stimulus, which can support recovery during training.

 A simple approach: